Prinair Flight 277

 Prinair Flight 277 was a regular passenger flight by Puerto Rican airline Prinair, between Harry S. Truman Airport in Charlotte Amalie, U.S. Virgin Islands, and Isla Verde International Airport in Carolina, Puerto Rico, a suburb of San Juan.
-On March 5, 1969, the flight, operated by de Havilland Heron 2D N563PR, crashed into a mountain near Fajardo, killing all 19 occupants on board.
+On March 5, 1969, the flight, operated by a de Havilland Heron 2D N563PR, crashed into a mountain near Fajardo, killing all 19 occupants on board.

 Flight

-Prinair Flight 277 left Charlotte Amalie at 5:15 p.m. on Wednesday, March 5, 1969 for a short flight to the San Juan area's main airport in Carolina.
+Prinair Flight 277 left Charlotte Amalie at 5:15 p.m. on Wednesday, March 5, 1969, for a short flight to the San Juan area's main airport in Carolina.
 It was an uneventful flight until the airplane entered mainland Puerto Rico.
 This was the point in which the airplane's pilot contacted San Juan's approach control, letting them know that they were flying at 4000 ft and maintaining that flight level.

 Then, the airport's approach controller responded with, "Prinair two seven seven San Juan Approach Control radar contact three miles east of Isla Verde fly a heading of two five zero for a vector to ILS final maintain four thousand."
 The approach controller, who was a trainee on the fateful afternoon, mistakenly thought that Prinair Flight 277 was near San Juan, but it was instead near Luquillo at what is described as the "Fajardo intersection".
 One minute after this communication, Prinair Flight 277 was asked to go to flight level 3, or 3,000 ft and prepare for landing.
 The airplane was vectored for a landing into runway 7.
 The plane's pilots, trusting that the information given to them was correct, followed the instructions and prepared for landing, soon finding themselves in front of an unavoidable mountain instead.
 At 5:38 pm, 23 minutes after the flight took off from St. Thomas, it crashed into some trees on the Sierra Luquillo mountains, killing everyone on board.